tkulic/url-shorty/README.md

 3. Creating well-structured content as React components with JSX
 4. Styling the page from top to bottom by utilizing _mobile-first_ approach
 5. Adding media queries for desktop layout
-6. Impementing main functionality of the website - shortening valid URLs
+6. Implementing main functionality of the website - shortening valid URLs
 7. Integrating Session storage to prevent losing results after refreshing the browser
 8. Configuring repository to publish code with GitHub Pages